-- A desire to experience and learn the functions of a municipality;
+- A desire to experience and learn the functions of municipal government

-- A desire to work in the public service at the local level; and
+- A desire to work in the public service at the local level

-You can apply for more than one stream if you are eligible for each.
+- You can apply for more than one stream if you are eligible for each stream.
 You must send in a separate, customized application package for each stream.